brandcom/cakephp-paypal/readme.md

 ];
 ```

-The Plugin expects that you have a table called orders and the corresponding entity and table classes.
-The Order Entity
+Your Table must implement our \PayPal\Model\Table\PaypalTableInterface and
-class must implement the PayPal OrderInterface
+your Entity must implement our \PayPal\Model\Entity\PaypalEntityInterface

 ```
-use PayPal\Model\Entity\OrderInterface;
+use PayPal\Model\Entity\PaypalEntityInterface

-class Order extends Entity implements OrderInterface {}
+class Order extends Entity implements PaypalEntityInterface {}
 ```

 And OrdersTable must implement \PayPal\Model\TableOrdersTableInterface

 ```
-use PayPal\Model\TableOrdersTableInterface;
+use PayPal\Model\Table\PaypalTableInterface

-class OrdersTable extends Table implements OrdersTableInterface {}
+class OrdersTable extends Table implements PaypalTableInterface {}
 ```

-After you have saved an order you can redirect the user to PayPal using this:
+After you have saved an order, you can redirect the user to PayPal using this:

 ```
 return $this->redirect([
     'plugin' => 'PayPal',
     'controller' => 'Paypals',
     'action' => 'pay',
+    '?' => [
+        'fk_model' => 'Orders',
-    $order->id,
+        'fk_id' => $order->id,
+    ],
 ]);
 ```

 This will redirect your customer to PayPal.
 After the customer has successfully paid, he will be redirected to

 ```
-Router::url(['controller' => 'Orders', 'action' => 'confirm'], true);
+Router::url(['controller' => {{fk_model}}, 'action' => 'confirm'], true);
 ```

 PayPal will send an IPN to the Plugin.
 Make sure you have IPN enabled in you account settings.
-If the IPN successfully
+If the IPN was successfully
-validated, the Plugin calls an Callbackmethod on your OrdersTable class.
+validated, the Plugin calls the afterPayment-Callback on your Table-Class.

 ```
-public function afterPayment(Order $order): void
+public function afterPayment(EntityInterface $order): void {
-{
     // Further process the order
 }